jourquin/Nodus/README.md

 ## Uninstall

 The software doesn't modify the "registry" of any supported OS (Mac OS, Linux or Windows).
-Just run the uninstaller provided with the distribution or simply delete the installation directory to remove the software from your system.
+Just delete the installation directory to remove the software from your system.

 You can also delete the small ".nodus8.properties" file that is located at the root of your "home" dir.